vseitner/public-narratives/ServiceDescription.md

   - Land use data from Copernicus (Earth observation component of the European Union Space Programme)
   - Latest high-resolution climate scenarios (CMIP6 downscaled)

+## Map Tour <!--{ as="eox-map" mode="tour" }-->

+### <!--{ layers='[{"type":"Tile","properties":{"id":"osm"},"source":{"type":"OSM"}}]' center=[15,48] zoom="5" animationOptions="{duration:500}" }-->
+#### INTERACTIVE MAP ILLUSTRATION (TBD)
+ Satellite image is gradually overlaid with data layers (3 layers) so that the risk is mapped with higher resolution bit by bit.

+## HRM APIs
+The HRM map is delivered via two different Application Programming Interfaces (APIs): (1) the OGC Web Map Service (WMS), a Web-standard portrayal and streaming interface for cascaded integration into widely used Geographical Information Systems such as QGIS, and (2) a RESTful machine-to-machine (M2M) API for integration with special end-user IT environments.
+Both APIs will be access-controlled for an authorized group of users.

+CHARACTERIZATION RESTful API: [...]

+## WebGIS Visualization
+The WebGIS will be access-controlled for an authorized group of users.

+WEBGUI ILLUSTRATION:  [...]

+## Download
+HRM Maps can also be offered for download as files from an access controlled sFTP Server as GeoPackage (GPKG), an open, non-proprietary, platform-independent standard, building on existing standards, for storing geospatial data (vector and raster data) in a file.

+## Delivery Process
+The delivery process for the HRM Capability involving Customer and Provider(s) is shown in the following workflow.

+# Workflow <!--{ as="img" data-fallback-src="https://raw.githubusercontent.com/Itsman-AT/public-narratives/Itsman-AT/heat-risk-according-to-climate-scenarios/assets/Itsman-AT/workflow-1741688297522.jpg" mode="hero" src="https://raw.githubusercontent.com/GTIF-Austria/public-narratives/625e1f41a907e0b7106d307d2d60d805bee47c9f/assets/workflow-1741688297522.jpg" }-->
+### by AIT <!--{ style="font-size:1rem;opacity:0.7;margin-top:1rem;" }-->

+## About: Provider Entities
+The following entities are, or may be, involved in the provision of the HRM Capability:

+AIT - Austrian Institute of Technology (Center for Energy/DRC)
+- The HRM Model is a copyright of AIT.
+The model is closed source.
+- AIT may be engaged commercially to provide further HRM Models optimized to other AoI based on Customer-provided in-situ - contact [XXX]